 The famous football coach Vince Lombardi said the same thing, “It’s not whether you get knocked down, it’s whether you get up.”

 Resilience is the ability to bounce back stronger and better each time.
-It is understanding that challenges and failure is actually an opportunity to succeed.
-One thing I have learned is that tough times don’t last, it is tough people who do.
+It is understanding that failure is actually an opportunity to succeed.
+Resilient people know the difference between failing and being a failure.
+The former may be inevitable in life, but that doesn’t mean we are the latter.
+One lesson I have learned is that tough times don’t last, it is tough people who do.
 It isn’t about life getting easier, but us getting stronger and more resilient.

 This is obviously easier said than done.
 How do you maximize the chances of picking yourself back up?
 There are two main strategies to follow.

-If we want to become successful in a certain area of life, such as money, then why would we allow ourselves to be continually influenced by people who haven’t been successful?
-Get to know and become influenced by successful people, especially those that have overcome difficult times that can encourage and help you!
+If you want to become successful in a certain area of life, such as money, then why would we allow ourselves to be continually influenced by people who haven’t been successful?
+Get to know and become influenced by successful people, especially those that have overcome difficult times that can encourage and hold you accountable!

 Everyone wants to be successful and meet their goals.
-You should never give up and always recommit to your goals.
-It won’t be easy, it requires persistent reflection to be self-aware, and have the support group to help you stay accountable to them.
-As long as you learn the skill to constantly pick yourself back up, it is a only a matter of time before you become part of the 8%!
+You should never give up and always recommit them.
+It requires persistent personal reflection to be self-aware, and have the support group to help you stay accountable.
+This will help you get through the tough times and constantly pick yourself back up.
+With this skill, it is a only a matter of time before you become part of the 8%!